Hungry children need our help.

 Childhood hunger is a serious problem in Southern Nevada.

-- More than 64% of children in Clark County schools — 207,000 kids — are enrolled in free or reduced-price meal programs.
+- More than 62% of children in Clark County schools — that's more than 205,000 students — are enrolled in free or reduced-price meal programs.

 Thanks to caring friends like you, boys and girls can get the delicious, nutritious meals they need to thrive.
 Your support ensures growing children can get access to meals at school, after-school feeding programs, and food assistance during the summer.

 Thousands of children in local schools rely on our BackPack for Kids Program to give them food to make it through the weekend.

 During the summer, thousands of meals are served to kids through the Meet Up and Eat Up program to help ensure their hunger doesn’t begin when the school year ends.

 For information regarding early childhood and maternal health, please vist the Women, Infant and Children's Program (WIC) website below: